kketevani/kkapanadze/content/about/header/index.md

 BA (Hons), Economics, Marmara University, Istanbul - 2014

-💠 `OTHER AFFILIATION`:

-Visiting Researcher, Massachusetts Institute of Technology, (host, Prof. Albert Saiz) - 2019-2020

- 💠 `Awards`:
+🔸 `Awards`:

 Young Economist of the Year (2021) - 1st place.
 Awarded Paper: Checkmate!
 Losing with Borders, Winning with Centers.
 The case of European Integration.

-   💠 `Conferences`:
+🔸 `Conferences`:
+2024:

-DGO Congress of Central and East European Studies,CEEcon24, at German Association for East European Studies, Berlin [Forthcoming]
+DGO Congress of Central and East European Studies, CEEcon24, at German Association for East European Studies, Berlin

 63rd ERSA Congress, Regional Science Dialogues for Peace and Sustainable Development, Azores